chrismailer/loadshedding-calendar/index.md

 ---
-title: Load-shedding Calendar
+title: Load-shedding Calendar 🕯️
-subtitle: EskomSePush, but in your calendar
 layout: home
 ---

+### EskomSePush, but in your calendar

 ### How does it work?
 Add an area to your calendar.
 This will update automatically with the latest load-shedding announcements.